oasis-tcs/openc2-jadn/jadn-v1.1.md

 Serialization behavior is not defined; applications MAY omit or populate fields whose values equal the default.

 ### 3.2.2 Field Options
-Field options may be specified for each field within a structured type definition.
+Field options may be specified for each field within a compound type definition.

 ```
 FieldOption = Choice